brendangregg/FlameGraph/README.md

 unix`_sys_sysenter_post_swapgs;genunix`close;genunix`closeandsetf;genunix`closef 48
 [...]
 ```
 If you see an empty file, please check whether perf record command contains -g option or not.
-Its the option to sample stack traces.
+It's the option to sample stack traces.

 3\. flamegraph.pl